James-Cherished-Inc/roo-research-mode/README.md

 3.  **Follow Roo's Instructions:** Roo will guide you through the process, potentially asking for your API key and confirmation to edit global configuration files.
 4.  **Restart VS Code:** Once Roo confirms the setup is complete, restart VS Code.
 ResearchMode should now be available, and the MCP server should start automatically.

+---
+## Usage

+Once set up and the MCP server is running (ideally automatically), activate "ResearchMode" in Roo Code.
+You can now perform tasks like:

+*   **Code with Research:** "Refactor this Python function to use async/await.
+Search for best practices first."
+*   **Targeted Research:** "Find examples of Rust's `Result` type used with file I/O."
+*   **Documentation Analysis:** "Summarize the main points of the Lynx man page using `lynx -dump 'man:lynx'`."
+*   **Code Extraction:** "Search for a JavaScript debounce function example and extract the code from the top result."
+*   **Iterative Development:** Roo will use research findings to suggest code, which you can then refine together.
+Roo is also instructed to document the influence of research in comments or docs.

+---
 ## Manual Installation / Troubleshooting

 If you prefer to configure manually or encounter issues with the automated setup: